Built for Zero Starter Kit

 Built for Zero communities use the rigorous standard of “functional zero” to set an end state to homelessness in their community.
 We’ve found that communities who set ambitious goals for themselves get further than they would have otherwise, even if they ultimately don’t meet their goal, because they are forced to think creatively and redesign their systems.

-Audience: Senior Leaders like CoC Board Members, Executive Directors, and HMIS Administrators should lead with setting an aim, and they should socialize that aim broadly with all providers in the community.
+Audience: Senior Leaders like CoC Board Members, Executive Directors, and HMIS Administrators should lead with setting an aim, and they should socialize that aim broadly with critical partners in the community.

 Socialize your aim broadly across your community